-Internal transmesosigmoid is a rare condition, that can cause unusual small bowel obstruction we report of an 80-year-old male patient presenting an acute intestinal obstruction due to transmesosigmoid hernia, the patient was operated for bladder lithiasis 6 years ago.
-Auscultation revealed intestinal borborygmus, and CT scan showed sigmoid volvulus in a dolichocolon.
+Internal transmesosigmoid is a rare condition that can cause unusual small bowel obstruction.
+We report an 80-year-old male patient presenting with acute intestinal obstruction due to a transmesosigmoid hernia.
+The patient was operated on for bladder lithiasis 6 years ago.
+Auscultation revealed intestinal borborygmus, and a CT scan showed sigmoid volvulus in a dolichocolon.

 The diagnosis of acute intestinal obstruction was made, and an emergency laparotomy was indicated.
-Because of the high risk of strangulation with transmesosigmoid hernia, it is mandatory to timely and periodically reassess.
+Because of the high risk of strangulation with a transmesosigmoid hernia, it is mandatory to timely and periodically reassess.
 Early surgical intervention is crucial to reduce mortality.